You would be hard-pressed to find a plaster pool without a waterline.

 Porcelain Versus Glass

-Besides reflective properties, there are several other significant factors to consider when deciding on the two most common waterline pool tile choices.
+Aesthetics aside, there are several other significant factors to consider when deciding between glass waterline tile versus porcelain waterline tile.

-Porcelain tile is still the most common choice for swimming pools.
-It’s a dense, durable swimming pool tile, easy to install and easy to clean.
+Porcelain pool tile is still the most common choice for swimming pools.
+It’s a dense, durable swimming pool tile that’s easy to install and easy to clean.
 Soft to the touch, porcelain pool tile is available in a wide array of styles and colors, which helps make it easy to find the perfect tile to match the rest of your pool colors and features.

 Another advantageous quality about porcelain pool tile is that it offers intricate sketch patterns, such as that in Terra Blue, Mosaic Pool Tile.
 Porcelain waterline tiles are the perfect choice for someone wanting to maintain a classic, traditional look in their pool and backyard.

-Glass swimming pool tile is the latest, most fashionable trend.
-Many feel it’s a more luxurious, visually appealing pool tile that will increase the resale value of your home.
-For waterlines (as well as whole pool coverage) glass mosaic tile is surging in popularity because of its beautiful transparent body and wide variety of rich colors, which perfectly reflect sunlight and mirror the movement of water.
+Glass pool tile is the latest, most fashionable pool tile trend.
+Glass tile provides a luxurious, visually appealing style to your pool and will increase the resale value of your home.
+For waterlines (as well as all-glass tile pool finishes) glass mosaic tile is surging in popularity because of its dynamic, transparent body and wide variety of rich colors, which perfectly reflect sunlight and mirror the movement of water.

 Sizing Things Up

-While normally sold in 12-inch square sheets, waterline tile comes in an assortment of chip sizes, including:
+While normally sold in 12-inch square sheets, waterline pool tile is available in an assortment of chip sizes, including: